polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/runtime-module-in-own-crate.md

 ---
-title: "Write a Runtime Module in its Own Crate"
+title: "Write a Runtime Module as a Rust crate"
 ---

 In this tutorial, you'll write a Substrate runtime module that lives in its own crate, and include it in a node based on the node-template.
 If you prefer you can follow along with the [video walkthrough](todo record after initial feedback).